rorry47/mailcow_module_WHMCS/README.md

 The module is installed in the folder `modules/servers/`.

 ---
+**Update 22.11.2023:**
+1. Fixed a bug where all mailboxes were deleted when deleting account again.

 **Update 20.10.2023:**
 1. Mail account creation settings are moved to a separate file
 2. All the necessary files are in one directory.